CommonAccord/Cmacc-Org/Doc/S/Link/Project/List_0.md

-This is begun from a list that was at beta.commonaccord.org.
+Note=<a href="index.php?action=html&file=S/Link/Project/List_0.md">View in plain text</a>

 This list is arbitrary and incomplete.
+It is best read on the Github site (click above) - because of some use of markdown.

-It should be expressed as a graph.
+(It should be expressed as a graph.)
 The goal here is to start.
 Note, too, that it is all in English and very US-centric.
 There is a rest of world out there.

 The ideal for legal forms is that they be unrestricted, curated and rated, with links to authors.
 Forums instead of forms.